 This is a massive subject and lucky for us so much information can be found online and in books about the health benefits, techniques and cultural traditions of fermented foods.
-This blog post by Cultures for Health gives a good breakdown on the how's and why’s.
+This blog post by Cultures for Health gives a good breakdown of the how’s and why’s.
 Also, check out this detailed and informative blog called How to Ferment Vegetables: The complete guide to living a natural probiotic lifestyle from City Homesteads.

 I’m a big fan of fermentation guru Sandor Katz and recommend to anyone interested in fermenting to read his books, follow his social media accounts, and if you’re really keen and nerdy watch the fantastic youtube series he’s in called the People’s Republic of Fermentation.
 He also has a new book coming out in the Fall that looks interesting called Fermentation as Metaphor.

 The subject of fermenting is so vast but what I’m going to just briefly touch on here is the fermentation of vegetables (these same methods can also be used for fruit!).